Yokira404/dsh-highlight-LETME/README.md

 ## Install

-On this machine the plugin is already installed into the desktop profile (`~/.dsh/profiles/desktop`): a junction at `~/.dsh/profiles/node_modules/dsh-plugin-letme-annotator` (target:
+The plugin is already installed into the desktop profile (`~/.dsh/profiles/desktop`): a junction at `~/.dsh/profiles/node_modules/dsh-plugin-letme-annotator` (target:
 `autoHighlight_LetMe` in this folder) plus an entry in the profile manifest's